microsoft/CNTK/bindings/python/doc/gettingstarted.rst

 ===============
 You can optionally try the `tutorials <https://notebooks.azure.com/cntk/libraries/tutorials>`__ with pre-installed CNTK running in Azure Notebook hosted environment (for free) if you have not installed the toolkit in your own machine.

-If you have installed CNTK on your machine, after going through the :cntkwiki:`installation steps <CNTK-Binary-Download-and-Configuration>`, you can start using CNTK from Python right away (don't forget to ``activate`` your Python environment):
+If you have installed CNTK on your machine, after going through the :cntkwiki:`installation steps <Setup-CNTK-on-your-machine>`, you can start using CNTK from Python right away (don't forget to ``activate`` your Python environment):

     >>> import cntk